FSE Client Software

 There are three (3) different FSE Clients.
 Which one you need to use depends on your simulator version and your operating system.

-The FSUIPC client is compatible with all versions of Microsoft flight simulators (FS8, FS9, and FSX) and Prepar3D.
+The FSUIPC Client is compatible with any Flight Simulators that accepts the FSUIPC module.
+FS8, FS9, FSX, Prepar3D, and MSFS are all known to work with the FSUIPC Client.
 It requires the FSUIPC module by Peter Dowson (either the freeware or the payware version).

 If you wish to use the SimConnect client with FSX:SE then you will need to conduct a complete uninstall of FSX (including acceleration if applicable), before installing FSX:SE.
 When uninstalling FSX, be sure to use the FSRegistry Repair Tool from F1 to remove FSX registry entries BEFORE installing FSX:SE.

 If you wish to run multiple installs of FSX, then the best option is to use the FSUIPC client.

 The various FSE Clients do not usually interfere with other flight simulator add-on software, so feel free to continue using other tools that also enhance your simulation experience.
 Some popular examples are the various flight planning & moving map applications, FSPassengers, VATSIM, and the various weather enhancing add-ons.